akashprem12/Think42-files/README.md

 *Please download the notebook file (Data.ipynb) on your system.

-Now there multpile alternatives to achieve the alternatives: (P.S. - This is only based upon my research)
+Now there multpile alternatives to achieve the objective: (P.S. - This is only based upon my research)

 1. Create the dashboard in the notebook itself and upload it to the community cloud.
     *You will need a to register and enter the username and API Key for the same in notebook.